rust-lang/rust/text/0000-language-semver.md

   complicate the compiler internally; it would also make it harder to reason about the type system as a whole.

-**Rather than using a version number to opt-in to minor changes, one might consider using the existing feature mechanism.** For example, one could write `#![feature(foo)]` to opt in to the feature "foo" and its associated keywords and type rules, rather than `#![rust_version="1.2.3"]`.
-While using minimum version numbers is more opaque than named features, they do offer several advantages:

-1. Using a version number alone makes it easy to think about what version of Rust you are using as a conceptual unit, rather than choosing features "a la carte".
-2. Using named features, the list of features that must be attached to Rust code will grow indefinitely, presuming your crate wants to stay up to date.
-3. Using a version attribute preserves a mental separation between "experimental work" (feature gates) and stable, new features.
-4. Named features present a combinatoric testing problem, where we should (in principle) test for all possible combinations of features.

 # Unresolved questions

-**Can (and should) we give a more precise definition for compiler bugs and soundness problems?** The current text is vague on what precisely constitutes a compiler bug and soundness change.
-It may be worth defining more precisely, though likely this would be best done as part of writing up a more thorough (and authoritative) Rust reference manual.

-**Should we add a mechanism for "escaping" keywords?"** We may need a mechanism for escaping keywords in the future.
-Imagine you have a public function named `foo`, and we add a keyword `foo`.
-Now, if you opt in to the newer version of Rust, your function declaration is
-illegal: but if you rename the function `foo`, you are making a breaking change for your clients, which you may not wish to do.
-If we had an escaping mechanism, you would probably still want to deprecate `foo` in favor of a new function `bar` (since typing `foo` would be awkward), but it could still exist.

-**Should we add a mechanism for skipping over new syntax?** The current `#[cfg]` mechanism is applied *after* parsing.
-This implies that if we add new syntax, crates which employ that new syntax will not be parsable by older compilers, even if the modules that depend on that new syntax are disabled via `#[cfg]` directives.
-It may be useful to add some mechanism for informing the parser that it should skip over sections of the input (presumably based on token trees).
-One approach to this might just be modifying the existing `#[cfg]` directives so that they are applied during parsing rather than as a post-pass.

 **What precisely constitutes "small" impact?** This RFC does not attempt to define when the impact of a patch is "small" or "not